c-mart/smog/readme.md

 - Written in Python using [Flask](http://flask.pocoo.org/) microframework
 - Write posts in [Markdown](https://daringfireball.net/projects/markdown/), HTML, or plain text
 - Uses [SQLAlchemy](http://www.sqlalchemy.org/) with modular back-end: use any database you like
+- Use of [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/) allows you to easily update the database of your deployed Flask application when new features are added in the future
 - HTML5
 - Renders nicely without JavaScript support because there is no JavaScript
 - Easy to modify and extend, fairly complete test coverage will let you know if you break anything